Frequently Asked Questions

 How can we travel to/from Uisce?

 Private transport is available to students travelling from Dublin, Longford and Ballina.
-Arrangements are made for those travelling from Cork, Limerick and Galway to use public transport as far as Ballina where they will meet Coláiste UISCE’s bus.
+Arrangements are made for those travelling from Cork, Limerick to use public transport as far as Galway where they will meet Coláiste UISCE’s bus.
 Students will be sent detailed travel information approximately 2 months prior to course start and will also be available on the website at that time.
 Please notify Coláiste UISCE of your child’s travel arrangements in writing prior 3 weeks prior to the Gaeltacht course start date.

 Who do I make the cheque payable to for insurance and bus service?